feerposser/docker-env-list-tutorial/readme.md

 <details>
 <summary>click to view</summary>

 <p>First things first, let's create the image that will be used to start the container.
-For doing that just type it the fallowing command inside the Dockerfile directory:</p>
+For doing that just type it the following command inside the Dockerfile directory:</p>

 `docker build . -t docker-tutorial-image`